RobfPeterson/RobfPeterson.github.io/_pages/reading.md

 2. *Why Nations Fail*, by Daron Acemoglu and James A. Robinson

 Past Favorites, ranked in order:

+Past Favorites, ranked in order:
 1. *The Power Broker*, by Robert A. Caro
 2. *Nudge: The Final Edition*, by Richard H. Thaler and Cass R. Sunstein
+3. *Superforecasting: The Art and Science of Prediction*, by Philip E. Tetlock and Dan Gardner
-3. *An Army at Dawn*, by Rick Atkinson
+4. *An Army at Dawn*, by Rick Atkinson
-4. *Algorithms to Live by*, by Brian Christian and Tom Griffiths
+5. *Algorithms to Live by*, by Brian Christian and Tom Griffiths
+6. *Poor Charlie's Almanack*, by Charlie Munger
-5. *Guns, Germs, and Steel*, by Jared Diamond.
+7. *Guns, Germs, and Steel*, by Jared Diamond.
-6. *The Undercover Economist*, by Tim Harford
+8. *The Undercover Economist*, by Tim Harford
-7. *Thinking in Systems*, by Donella Meadows
+9. *Thinking in Systems*, by Donella Meadows
-8. *The Day of Battle*, by Rick Atkinson
+10. *The Day of Battle*, by Rick Atkinson
-9. *Freakonomics*, by Stephen J. Dubner and Steven Levitt
+11. *Freakonomics*, by Stephen J. Dubner and Steven Levitt
-10. *End Times*, by Peter Turchin
+12. *End Times*, by Peter Turchin
-11. *The Guns at Last Light: The War in Western Europe*, by Rick Atkinson
+13. *The Guns at Last Light: The War in Western Europe*, by Rick Atkinson
-12. *VC: An American History*, by Tom Nicholas
+14. *VC: An American History*, by Tom Nicholas
-13. *The World For Sale: Money, Power, and the Traders Who Barter the Earth's Resources*, by Javier Blas and Jack Farchy
+15. *The World For Sale: Money, Power, and the Traders Who Barter the Earth's Resources*, by Javier Blas and Jack Farchy
-14. *The 48 Laws of Power*, by Robert Greene
+16. *The 48 Laws of Power*, by Robert Greene